dustinpfister/blog_posts/_posts/nodejs-url.md

 ## 1 - The node url resolve method

-Just like with path.resolve there is also a node resolve method that can be used it more or less the same way.
+Just like with path resolve method there is also a node resolve method that can be used to resolve a url.
+When working with the path resolve methods that can be used to resolve relative paths to absolute ones.
+With thee url module the resolve method can be used to append a path and base url into a full url.
 I just have to give a base url as the first argument, and then the rest of the desired url as the second argument.

 ```js
 let url = require('url');